Graduate Diploma in Early Childhood Teaching

 While the programme is conducted flexibly by distance, students are required to attend three on-campus intensives during the year.

-For the up-to-date schedule of courses, see the Regulations for the Graduate Diploma in Early Childhood Teaching.
+For full requirements, see the Regulations for the Graduate Diploma in Early Childhood Teaching.

 Postgraduate study can bring many career benefits eg, specialist skills and enhanced knowledge, entry into specific occupations, higher starting salary/progression rates, research capability/achievement and evidence of high academic attainment/self-discipline.